Crystal Clear Waters: Best Spots for Snorkeling and Sunbathing

 An adventurous couple used Windy.com to track swell directions in Indonesia.
 By choosing homestays on the leeward side of the islands and snorkeling only during the morning slack tide, they documented 45 distinct species of nudibranchs and sharks in water with measured 40-meter visibility.
 Their total cost was 60% less than a standard liveaboard cruise, proving that data-driven planning beats expensive packages.

-Comprehensive Comparison of Top-Tier Coastal Hubs
+Top-Tier Coastal Hubs

 Destination Primary Benefit Water Clarity (Avg) Best Month Recommended Gear